vanshika89/algorithms-vault/README.md

         return [i, nums.index(diff)]
     seen.add(num)

-# ✅ Hash Set Approach
+### ✅ Hash Set Approach

-Technique: Hashing (Set Lookup)
+**Technique:** Hashing (Set Lookup)

-Time Complexity: O(n)
+**Time Complexity:** O(n)

-Space Complexity: O(n)
+**Space Complexity:** O(n)

-Concepts: Complement lookup, early exit, constant-time set access
+**Concepts:** Complement lookup, early exit, constant-time set access

 </details>

+---

-# 📊 Summary Table
+## 📊 Summary Table

 | Problem    | Approach    | Time       | Space | Notes                 |
 | ---------- | ----------- | ---------- | ----- | --------------------- |
 | Two Sum    | Brute Force | O(n²)      | O(1)  | Naive, easy to write  |
 | Two Sum    | Hash Set    | O(n)       | O(n)  | Optimal using hashing |
 | Merge Sort | Recursion   | O(n log n) | O(n)  | Divide and conquer    |

+---

-# 🚀 How to Use
+## 🚀 How to Use

-Browse folders by topic.
+- Browse folders by topic

-Read the explanation before diving into code.
+- Read the explanation before diving into code

-Try solving before looking at the answer.
+- Try solving before looking at the answer

-Fork the repo and practice on your own.
+- Fork the repo and practice on your own

+---

-# 🛠 Tech Stack
+## 🛠 Tech Stack

-Python 3
+- Python 3

-Markdown for explanations
+- Markdown for explanations

-(Optional) Jupyter Notebooks for visual breakdowns
+- (Optional) Jupyter Notebooks for visual breakdowns

+---

-# 🌱 In Progress
+## 🌱 In Progress

 More problems will be added regularly under topics like:

-Arrays & Strings
+- Arrays & Strings

-Recursion & Backtracking
+- Recursion & Backtracking

-Greedy & Dynamic Programming
+- Greedy & Dynamic Programming

-Sliding Window
+- Sliding Window

-Two Pointer
+- Two Pointer

-Stack & Queue
+- Stack & Queue

-Graphs & Trees
+- Graphs & Trees

-Hashing
+- Hashing

+---

-📬 Suggestions or Contributions
+## 📬 Suggestions or Contributions

 You can:

-⭐ Star the repo if you find it helpful
+- ⭐ Star the repo if you find it helpful

-📁 Open an issue to request a topic or improvement
+- 📁 Open an issue to request a topic or improvement

-💡 Contribute new problems or explanations via pull requests
+- 💡 Contribute new problems or explanations via pull requests